Hinduism - Sex and Gurus

 The purpose of this discussion is not to support the alleged sexual activities of any spiritual master, but to examine the sexual mores that are applicable to those who practice Hinduism and those who follow an ascetic path.
 It is important to remember that there is a big difference between Hinduism and Christianity as far as sex is concerned.

 Both religions emphasize the importance of self-control and celibacy in religious practice.
 However, Hinduism does not condemn sexual acts as sinful except those that are deemed deviant or socially unacceptable such as incest, rape, adultery, and unnatural sex.
 In Hinduism, sex is divine.
-It is an obligatory duty because it responsible for procreation and the orderly progression of creation.
+It is an obligatory duty because it is responsible for procreation and the orderly progression of creation.
 Without sex, there is no possibility of rebirth or liberation or continuation of God's eternal duties.

 Sex and householders

 However, sex with women who were under the protection of their fathers or other male members of their families was strictly prohibited.
 Women were sold and bought in some parts of ancient India.
+Most of the restrictions with regard to sexual norms as stipulated in the law books applied to women of higher castes.
+In case of others, local customs and practices and community norms determined their sexual freedom and moral or social obligation.

 Sex and Hindu gods

 The gods of Hinduism are pleasure loving, while the goddesses are mostly chaste and pure.
-The Puranas depict most of the Hindu gods as libidinous and not immune to the charms of opposite sex.
+The Puranas depict most of the Hindu gods as libidinous and not immune to the charms of the opposite sex.
 They enjoy having sex with heavenly maidens and beautiful earthly women.
 According to the Vedas, the Puranas, and the Upanishads when a person departs from here to the immortal world, on his way thousands of maidens come forward with perfumes and garlands to greet him and entertain him.
 It is one of the passing pleasures of a pure soul that has attained liberation and ready to be anointed by the Lord Himself in the highest world.

 Indra is as fickle as the human mind and susceptible to sexual desire.
 He is particularly jealous of anyone trying to practice celibacy or asceticism.
 If they progress far on the path, he would dispatch beautiful nymphs from heaven to entice them and disturb their austerities.
 Vedic gods such as Indra and Agni were often captivated by the beauty of earthly women, and even the wives of rishis.
 Indra ruined the reputation of many chaste women, such as Ahalya, by tempting them with his guiles and indulging in sexual conjugation with them.
 Among other gods, notable was Lord Krishna who had numerous wives and consorts.
 Even Shiva, an epitome of self-control and asceticism, fell for the beauty of Mohini, a manifestation of Lord Vishnu and legend has it that they had a child out of that engagement.
 Brahma, the creator god, was captivated by the beauty of Saraswathi, his own creation, and made her his consort.